Denon DL-103R Phono Cartridge Review

 The Denon DL 103 is a true audio legend.
 Since 1963. when the production of this model for the needs of Japan’s national radio started, over 1970. when the same cartridge was offered in the Hi-Fi market, to date, neither production nor demand does not cease.

-Basically almost unchanged design for fifty years raises a few questions.
-Has it really been so little progress in the half-century, or is this world big enough to swallow anything that somebody persistently pushes?
+Almost unchanged design for fifty years raises a few questions.
+Has it been so little progress in the half-century, or is this world big enough to swallow anything that somebody persistently pushes?
 If it is judged by the achievements of today’s marketing, nothing so old should play better than the average Siemens mobile phone.
 If it’s playing according to today’s standards, then this cartridge is like a bumblebee.
 Although it has a too low wings surface compared to the body mass, the bumblebee flies!
-Will the DL 103 with 2.5 grams of tracking force, a spherical needle, a compliance of 10 cu, an 8.5 gram weight and a nominal impedance of 40 ohms still fly will be answered in this text.
+Will the DL 103 with 2.5 grams of tracking force, a spherical needle, compliance of 10 cu, an 8.5-gram weight and a nominal impedance of 40 ohms still fly will be answered in this text.

-Before I go into describing how this cartridge in version 103R works, I will allow some more practical / theoretical considerations.
+Before I go into describing how this cartridge in version 103R works, I will allow some more practical/theoretical considerations.
 Every gimbal tonearm suffers from geometry problems.
 Anyway, somewhere on the record will be quite accurate, while somewhere else will be inaccurate.
 The error is not dramatic but it is enough for the ear to react.
 Especially if you place the cartridge with a needle much longer than wider on such a tonearm.
-Where the tonearms makes the most errors such a cartridge moves like a bobsled, which instead of rolling smoothly on the path it scratches with its sides.
+Where the tonearms make the most errors such a cartridge moves like a bobsled, which instead of rolling smoothly on the path it scratches with its sides.
 As much as scratching slows the bobsled, so much on the turntable increases the distortion and makes it, as a rule, the last part of the record to be less appealing than the rest.
 And in the whole spectrum.
-Basically, the part of the record never sounds defined, the sound of analogue sound is lost in the middle, and in the highs someone “turns off the light”.
+The part of the record never sounds defined, the sound of analog sound is lost in the middle, and in the highs, someone “turns off the light”.
 It can be avoided by a small swivel to the cartridge, which will be optimized for that part of the record, but then we moved the problem elsewhere.
 Gimbal tonearms can not escape from this problem.
 The longer they are, the less the fault, and therefore no wonder to those who do not acknowledge anything under 12 inches, or the only right solution – a tangential tonearm.
 Not long before, I was able to compare Oracle Delphi V / SME V and Pioneer PL 1000.
 For Oracle / SME, the combination is known long enough, while tangential Pioneer has remained in the past.
 As much as this turntable is ineffective when it comes to troubleshooting the engine, the movement of the tonearm and the overall resonance control, it is so astonishing to hear the technical superiority of the tangential movement of the tonearm.
-Bass control, midrange freshness, and brightness of the tremble area are equal along the entire record.
+Bass control, midrange freshness, and brightness of the tremble area are equal along with the entire record.
 There is no increase in distortion or feeling of reduced control.
 Tangential tonearms have their set of problems, which we will not talk about this time, but the lesson is the following: if the geometric error is smaller, the better.
-When the cartridges are concerned the problems with the needle are that each elongated needle will look for conditions that are as close to the ideal , otherwise the result obtained will be just the opposite of proportionality.
-For more information we need to go deeper in the record groove and then we move smooth through this groove.
-Smooth playing can be achieved with a tangential tonearms with air bearings, and all others do not.
+When the cartridges are concerned the problems with the needle are that each elongated needle will look for conditions that are as close to the ideal, otherwise the result obtained will be just the opposite of proportionality.
+For more information, we need to go deeper in the record groove and then we move smoothly through this groove.
+Smooth playing can be achieved with a tangential tonearm with air bearings, and all others do not.
 Finally, there are records.
-If they were ideally flat, centered etc., this world would be better.
-But in real life the needle goes on more or less wavy and freakish vinyl.
-If we add to this problems the compatibility of the turntable, the tonearms, the cartridges and the phono preamplifier, it turns out to be a miracle that there is a good sound at all.
+If they were ideally flat, centered, etc., this world would be better.
+But in real life, the needle goes on more or less wavy and freakish vinyl.
+If we add to this problem the compatibility of the turntable, the tonearms, the cartridges, and the phono preamplifier, it turns out to be a miracle that there is a good sound at all.